John Schneider (screen actor)

-Alongside his acting career, Schneider has been a singer since the early 1980s, releasing nine studio albums and a greatest hits package, as well as eighteen singles.
+Alongside his acting career, Schneider has been a country singer since the early 1980s, releasing nine studio albums, a greatest hits package, and eighteen singles.
 This total includes "I've Been Around Enough to Know", "Country Girls", "What's a Memory Like You", and "You're the Last Thing I Needed Tonight", all of which reached the top of the Billboard country singles charts.

 Early life

-Schneider was born on April 8, 1960, in Mount Kisco, New York, the youngest of three boys for Shirley Conklin (1932-2016) and John "Jack" Schneider III (1930-2013), a pilot who had served in the U.S. Air Force.
-His mother is from Sanford, Florida.
-His family included an older brother Robert, an artist living in southern New York.
-His other brother (also called John) died of lung failure age 3, three years before John's birth.
+John Richard Schneider was born on April 8, 1960, in Mount Kisco, New York, the youngest of three boys of Shirley (née Frasier; 1932–2016) Conklin and John "Jack" Richard Schneider III (1930–2013), a pilot who had served in the U.S. Air Force.
+His mother was from Sanford, Florida.
+His family included an older brother Robert, who became an artist living in southern New York.
+His other brother, who was also named John, died of lung failure when he was three years old, which was three years before John's birth.
 John's life as an entertainer began at the age of eight, when he put on magic shows for his peers and their families.
 This once got him into trouble, when he had himself chained up and tossed into a swimming pool with the intention of re-creating Harry Houdini's legendary escape act.
 When he was 14, he and his mother moved to Atlanta, Georgia, where his love for performing continued.
 He went to North Springs High School in Sandy Springs, Georgia.